2.Teaching Nouns: What do you have in your pockets?

 Noun review activity: Memory test (15 minutes)

-For more mature classes I review the lesson with a memory test.
+For older classes, I review the lesson with a memory test.

-– If the class size allows, I put an array of different items on a tray or desk including examples that require the use of the quantifiers that have been learned in the class.
+If the class size allows, I put an array of items on a tray or desk, including examples that require using the quantifiers learned in the class.

-– I let the students view the items for a short period, about 10-15 seconds, and then cover them.
+– I let the students view the items briefly, about 10-15 seconds, and then cover them.

 – The students then have to say or write down a list of all the items using the correct articles, plurals, or quantifiers.

-– For larger classes, I just take a photo of the items and then display the photo on a projector screen for 10-15 seconds.
+For larger classes, I photograph the items and display the photo on a projector screen for 10-15 seconds.